SquidDev/urn/reference/02-special-forms.md

 on definitions ever being executed.

 ### Metadata
 Every definition special form accepts various "metadata" arguments.
-Each argument is processed as follows:

  - If the argument is a string, then it is used as the documentation string of this definition.
 If there is already a documentation string, then an error is thrown.

+ - If the argument is a key, then it'll be processed as a variable attribute.
+Some attributes are specific to a certain kind of definition (such as macros), but some are more general:

- - If the argument is equal to `:hidden`, then the variable will be removed from the export list, making it inaccessible from other modules.
+   - `:hidden` will remove a variable from the export list.
+This makes it inaccessible to other modules.
 It will also not show up on generated documentation.

- - If the argument is equal to `:deprecated` then the variable will be marked as deprecated.
-If the next argument is a string, then that will be used as the deprecation message.
+   - Definitions marked as`:deprecated` will produce a warning when used.
+This key may optionally be followed by a string, which will be used as a deprecation message.

- - Otherwise, an compiler error is thrown.
+ - If a metadata argument cannot be processed, then an error is thrown.

 ### `(define name &meta val)`
 `define` defines a normal variable with the given name, value and metadata.
 At compile-time `VAL` will only be executed